Rational approximations on toric varieties: Introduction

-Besides naive constructions such as products of varieties, there are very few higher dimensional cases for which the approximation constants are known to have been computed.
-A similar difficulty appears for the Seshadri constants, even though they are known for all del Pezzo surfaces (cf. \cite{Broustet}, \cite{Gottsche-Pandharipande}).
+There have been a number of works on computation of the approximation constant.
+See \cite{McKinnon2007}, \cite{McKinnon-Roth2}, \cite{Huang1}, \cite{Huang2}, \cite{Huang3}.
+All of them mostly consider rational surfaces, often (weak) del Pezzo surfaces of degree $\geqslant 3$, and they all satisfy Conjecture \ref{conj:mckinnon}.
+Such surfaces are special kinds of \emph{rationally connected varieties} (see \cite[IV.~3.2]{Kollar}).
+One big advantage of working with them is that there exist \emph{free} rational curves (over $\overline{K}$) through every general point, so conjecturally (see \cite[p.
+174]{C-T}) they contain many rational points (if there exists at least one).
+However, apart from the simplest varieties like the projective spaces and naive constructions such as products of varieties, there are very few higher dimensional cases for which the constant $\alpha$ is known to have been computed.
+A similar difficulty appears for the Seshadri constants, even though they are known for all del Pezzo surfaces (see \cite{Broustet}, \cite{Gottsche-Pandharipande}).